chrishinds/tv4/README.md

 Typically I use ```tv4.freshApi()``` to set up two engines, one purely for validation with no reformatters, the other for validation + deserialization.

-Apologies for doing examples in coffeescript, but I'm in a rush, I'll come back and do this properly in a bit...
+Apologies for cut and pasting a coffeescript example, but I'm in a rush, I'll come back and do this properly in a bit...

 ```coffeescript
 Tv4 = require 'tv4-mutant'